boholder/identifier-format-converter/README.md

 ### What it can do?

-You can convert one identifier to different naming cases, with multiple output formats.
+You can convert identifiers to different naming cases, with multiple output formats.

 ```text
 $ echo "userId" | naming